DannyBen/madness/usage.md

     Generate a table of contents file.
     (Config option: toc)

+  --open
+    Open the browser pointing at the madness webserver.
+    (Config option: open)

   --and-quit
     Quit instead of running the server.
 Useful with --index or --toc.